-- If data that is essential to the functioning of the SharePoint site as an application is deleted, the site may become unusable.
-For example, if you delete style sheets and forms, you may get errors when trying to display certain pages on the site. - It is possible to delete objects that are normally not visible.
-For example, documents filtered by views may not be visible within SharePoint.
-Regardless of their visibility, these data objects are indexed during harvests and can appear in infosets when responsive. - The delete action is supported only for files held in document libraries.
-Other SharePoint object types may be present in a given infoset, and they are audited as an unsupported operation.
-No folders, sites, or document libraries are deleted. - Delete occurs at the system-file level, meaning that the deletion of an older version or of a contained object results in deletion of all versions and/or the containing file and all of the objects it contains.
-The volume index is updated to reflect this change. - The delete action has an option to prevent the deletion of items that have been accessed or modified since the previous harvest.
+- If data that is essential to the functioning of the SharePoint site as an application is deleted, the site might become unusable.
+For example, if you delete stylesheets and forms, you might get errors when you try to display certain pages on the site. - It is possible to delete objects that are normally not visible.
+For example, documents that are filtered by views might not be visible within SharePoint.
+Regardless of their visibility, these data objects are indexed during harvests and can appear in infosets when responsive. - The delete action is supported only for files that are held in document libraries.
+Other SharePoint object types can be present in an infoset, and they are audited as an unsupported operation.
+No folders, sites, or document libraries are deleted. - Delete occurs at the system-file level.
+It means that the deletion of an older version or of a contained object results in deletion of all versions and the containing file and all of the objects it contains.
+The volume index is updated to reflect this change. - The delete action can prevent the deletion of items that were accessed or modified since the previous harvest.
 For SharePoint volumes, this option is ignored.
-Recently accessed or modified files will be deleted. - It is not possible to delete files that are currently checked out.
+Recently accessed or modified files are deleted. - It is not possible to delete files that are currently checked out.